Designing sustainable and profitable dairy systems

 The large variety in agroecosystems, socio-economic factors, and policies makes it impossible to develop a single model for dairy development.
 Therefore it is essential to understand the opportunities for dairy sector development as well as the limiting factors that could harm sustainability and profitability in the long term.
 During this course we will analyse the dairy sector at different levels, from animal to farm and up to country level.
 We will look at the challenges and opportunities the sector faces in your own situation.
 Moving beyond the technical realm, you will learn how to involve multiple stakeholders for inclusion of social, environmental, economic and political aspects

 Would you like to better understand how to design dairy sector interventions, strategies or policies in your own context?
 The course will use a mix of online lectures, discussions and group work.
-We will challange you to discover your own environment with new eyes by organizing your own field trips.
+We will challenge you to discover your own environment with new eyes.
 It will offer theoretical insights, as well as practical approaches for projects and programmes development.
 Lecturers from different disciplines will expose you to a broad range of domains, with examples referring to the global South as well as to the Dutch example.
 Videos of visits to local farms and interaction with various dairy stakeholders will give you opportunities for developing new ideas that you can transfer to your own real case during the group work exercise.
 The participants will exchange their own experiences and learn mutually from working actively together in various study groups.
 The programme is flexible to suit participants’ needs and the issues they raise.
 This will include many opportunities to expand networks and access literature as well as to learn up-to-date pedagogical methods.

 Dairy opportunities and trade-off issues